gyuho/learn/src/nakamoto-bitcoin-vs-snow-avalanche-consensus.md

 The protocol is best illustrated with this [2-minute video](https://youtu.be/Sfb8G54AM_4) by [Emin Gün Sirer](https://twitter.com/el33th4xor).

 To develop the initial intuition about the protocol, let's imagine a room full of people trying to agree on what to drink for dinner: "coffee" or "wine".
-Some may prefer coffee at first, while others may choose wine.
+Some prefer coffee at first, while others choose wine.
 The goal is to build consensus on the single value (drink).
 Each person starts out with no preference (uncolored state), and asks a random subset of its neighbors in the room for their drink preference (e.g., ask only 10 out of 1,000 people).
 The rule is each person adopts the preference of the majority (defined as \\(≥ α\\), state of imbalance) -- "looks like more people are leaning toward coffee, so I prefer coffee for now."
 When everyone repeats the process, more and more people converge into the same preference.
 After enough rounds, the protocol reaches agreement on the single value that everyone prefers.
 The "preference" in the protocol represents the binary decision between two colors, although the protocol can be generalized to support multi-value consensus.

 #### Key guarantees